sleepymalc/pbb.wtf/content/posts/Marta/index.md

 #### Tabs

 For short, you can open several tabs in *each* panel.
-And with one of the essential shortcuts to navigate in [Marta](https://marta.sh/), `tab`, which essentially will send you to another panel, you can achieve the following.
+And with one of the essential shortcuts to navigate in the [Marta](https://marta.sh/), `tab``, which essentially will send you to another panel, you can achieve the following.

 <div align="center">
 	<img width="80%" src="gifs/tabs.gif"/>